 The activity database

-The activity database currently contains information about ATT-focused and ATT-relevant cooperation and assistance activities involving partner states from Sub-Saharan Africa and Latin America and the Caribbean, and the Middle East since 2012.
+The activity database currently contains information about ATT-focused and ATT-relevant cooperation and assistance activities involving partner states from Sub-Saharan Africa, Latin America and the Caribbean, and the Middle East since 2012.
 The information about activities involving partner states from Latin America and the Caribbean is available in English and Spanish.
 SIPRI aims to expand the coverage of the database to include other regions in the near future.